『Out of Patients with Matthew Zachary』のカバーアート

 無料で聴く

-The longest-running independent healthcare podcast, Out of Patients with Matthew Zachary has supplied 17 years of unfiltered truth about American healthcare.
+The longest-running independent healthcare podcast, Out of Patients with Matthew Zachary has supplied 19 years of unfiltered truth about American healthcare.
+The first online health podcast when it launched in 2007, it predates the medium itself.
 A 30-year brain cancer survivor, Matthew built the young adult cancer movement from scratch.
 Now he channels patient rage into political power, featuring on the air battle-scarred survivors, exhausted caregivers, and the rare insider brave enough to name what's killing us.
-It’s real stories from real people who refuse to accept that healthcare has to hurt this much.
-New listeners come for the truth.
-They stay because finally someone's saying what they've been screaming.
+Real stories from real people who refuse to accept that healthcare has to hurt this much.
+This is the show that started the conversation America is still not ready to finish.

 © 2026 Matthew Zachary Worldwide